typescript-tutorial/data-validation-benchmark/README.md

 ```

 #### Run the Benchmark
-Once built, start the server
+Run the Benchmark with typescript directly:
 ```shell
 npx tsx ./src/app.ts
 ```